FelitaD/dbt-job-market/README.md

 Version 2 of [Job Radar 1.0](https://github.com/FelitaD/job-radar-1.0) by modifying technologies used.
 <br>Focus is emphasized on analytics engineering using [Snowflake](https://www.snowflake.com/en/) coupled with [dbt](https://www.getdbt.com/)
 and visualisations in Looker Studio and Streamlit.
+Orchestration with Prefect.
+Data modeling with Data Vault.

 ## Overview